pantheon-systems/documentation/source/content/guides/autopilot-custom-upstream/02-autopilot-custom-upstream-config.md

 1. [Create your Custom Upstream](/guides/custom-upstream/create-custom-upstream) if you haven't already created it.

-1. Follow the steps in the [Enable Autopilot](/guides/autopilot/enable-autopilot/#enable-autopilot) section to enable Autopilot on your downstream sites.
+1. Follow the steps in the [Enable Autopilot](/guides/autopilot/enable-autopilot/#enable-autopilot) section to enable Autopilot on your Custom Upstream.

-    - Make sure you only select to activate your Custom Upstream site from the list of available sites in step 4 in the Enable Autopilot section.
+    - Make sure you only select to activate your Custom Upstream site from the list of available sites in step 4 of the [Enable Autopilot](/guides/autopilot/enable-autopilot/#enable-autopilot) section.

 1. Complete the steps in the [Configuration](/guides/autopilot/enable-autopilot/#configuration), [Schedule](/guides/autopilot/enable-autopilot/#configuration), and [Visual Review](/guides/autopilot/enable-autopilot/#visual-review) sections of the [Autopilot Setup Wizard](/guides/autopilot/enable-autopilot/#autopilot-setup-wizard).